cwwang1979/Down-Syndrome-Net/README.md

 - Python (3.8.20), opencv-python (4.11.0.86), PyTorch (2.4.1), torchvision (0.19.1).

 #### Download
-Data is download from the [zip](https://drive.google.com/drive/folders/1cOJHQR1HMLbqTkAoDAGilKgpWxn6wqf4) file.
+The Down syndrome dataset that supports the findings of this study has been made publicly accessible on [zip](https://drive.google.com/drive/folders/1cOJHQR1HMLbqTkAoDAGilKgpWxn6wqf4).
 Please use the password on the associated paper to decompress the file.

-Code, execution file, configuration file, and models are download from the [zip](https://drive.google.com/drive/folders/1amVTucHGRIKUqrMT0nC4Cq_kJ2q8Y3kA) file.
+Code, execution file, configuration file, and models could be downloaded from [zip](https://drive.google.com/drive/folders/1amVTucHGRIKUqrMT0nC4Cq_kJ2q8Y3kA).
 Please use the password on the associated paper to decompress the file.

 ## Steps
 ### 1.Installation